marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 attempt from a single sending base to the peer address specified in the PUNCH_REQUEST.

-The server MUST report rejection, failure, or success using PUNCH_DONE ({{punch-done-frame}}), stopping its probes for that attempt before sending it.
-All PUNCH_DONE frames for the same Attempt ID MUST carry the same Status.
+Each endpoint MUST report success or timeout using PUNCH_DONE ({{punch-done-frame}}); the server MUST also report rejection.
+Before sending it, the endpoint MUST permanently stop sending probe packets containing PATH_CHALLENGE frames for that attempt.

-PUNCH_DONE does not change the client's validation result or either endpoint's obligation to answer PATH_CHALLENGE frames ({{different-base}}).
+PUNCH_DONE does not affect the peer's probing or validation result, or either endpoint's obligation to answer PATH_CHALLENGE frames ({{different-base}}).

 The client MUST NOT exceed the advertised concurrency limit.
-Each Attempt ID counts once, from the first request transmission until local probing ends and the matching PUNCH_DONE is received.
+Each Attempt ID counts once, from the first request transmission until local probing ends and the server's PUNCH_DONE is received.
 The server counts accepted attempts until it first sends PUNCH_DONE.
 A new request that would exceed the limit MUST be treated as a connection error of type PROTOCOL_VIOLATION.